 For the rest of you, don't fret about your ridiculous purchases.
 One of these days, sauna lederhosen and sauna bras are going to show up on Paris runways, and who's going to be laughing then?

-Explore the links on the next page to learn more about saunas and skin care.
+Explore the links below to learn more about saunas and skin care.

 Related HowStuffWorks Articles

 - Atelier Van Lieshout.
 2009.
 (Sept.
 4, 2009)http://www.ateliervanlieshout.com/